-External consultants have evaluated the Foundation’s actions in support of defenders and associations in the region on three occasions.
+External consultants have evaluated the Foundation’s actions in support of defenders and associations in the region.
 The main results are presented below.

 Evaluation of the EU Human Rights Defenders mechanism, ProtectDefenders.eu, March 2020

 The evaluation reviewed the first 37 months from October 2015 to October 2018 of the EU Human Rights Defenders mechanism, ProtectDefenders.eu.
 EMHRF is one of the 12 partner NGOs that implement the mechanism.
 As part of the evaluation, country case studies were produced for Colombia, the Philippines and Syria.
 EMHRF is the only partner in the consortium with a specific focus on the Southern Mediterranean region, which includes Syria.

 “The consortium partners’ range of expertise (thematic and geographic) was a significant factor in the success of the mechanism.
 Their networks and connections to HRDs on the ground maximised the mechanism’s reach.
 The mechanism responded to a number of crisis situations – for example, in Syria – where it provided a unique resource for HRDs.
 In these contexts, verification was difficult and time-consuming, and errors politically risky.
 Despite these challenges, ProtectDefenders.eu [EMHRF in this case] was able to exercise a high degree of due diligence due to the partners’ extensive networks and insight into developments on the ground.”